-Texas Arson Defense Lawyer
+Houston Arson Defense Lawyer

-What is Arson?
+What is arson?

 Arson is defined by Section 28.02 of the Texas Penal Code.
 Broadly, it involves the intentional starting of a fire or causing of an explosion that damages or destroys property.
-The law of arson includes a number of distinctions between the type of intent and property or damages involved, but any level of arson is a felony.
+The law of arson includes a number of distinctions between the type of intent, and property or damages involved, but any level of arson is a felony.
 Generally, the differences may be stated as follows:

-If someone dies or is seriously injured as a result of arson and the specific intent was not to kill but to destroy or damage, then whether charged as arson or felony murder, it is a first degree felony.
+If someone dies or is seriously injured as a result of arson, and the specific intent was not to kill but to destroy or damage, then whether charged as arson or felony murder, it is a first degree felony.

-An arson intended to cause and causing only property damage is a second degree felony which carries a range of punishment of two to twenty years in prison and up to a ten thousand dollar fine.
+Arson With Property Damage- An arson intended to cause, and only causing, property damage is a second degree felony which carries a range of punishment of two to twenty years in prison and up to a ten thousand dollar fine.
 However if the damaged building is a habitation or place of worship, it is a first degree felony.

-It is important to also note that fire can be found to have been used as a deadly weapon which may enhance penalties including affecting the possibility of probation or parole.
+It is important to also note that fire can be found to have been used as a deadly weapon, which may enhance penalties including affecting the possibility of probation or parole.
 Fires determined to be arson are often the basis of charges of insurance fraud, as well.

 When It Comes to Criminal Defense, Experience and Expertise Count!